 The recall affects 9,353 Can-Am Ryker motorcycles.
 Owners of recalled vehicles are advised not to ride them until a dealer has replaced the defective steering stem bolts with a functional element.
 Can-Am informed the NHTSA it planned to mail recall notification letters to owners by July 27.

-Questions about a Can-Am Ryker Motorcycle Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Can-Am Ryker Motorcycle Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.